-What is heat rash or prickly heat?
+What is heat rash?

 - an irritating itch and prickling sensation

 - redness and mild swelling of the affected area

 Symptoms of heat rash last 2 to 3 days.